AliAshooriyoon/AliAshooriyoon/README.md

 ## ⚡️ More About Me
-I'm a German Student🇩🇪, Linux lover🐧, music 🎵 and Movies! 🎥
+I'm a German 🇩🇪, Linux 🐧, music 🎵 and Movies 🎥 lover!

 Grumpy, committed, polite, introverted but social😶